Isaac Paredes Player Props: Rays vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.16 team ERA that ranks 15th among all MLB pitching staffs.
+- The Phillies have a 4.12 team ERA that ranks 14th among all league pitching staffs.

-- Phillies pitchers combine to allow the sixth-fewest home runs in baseball (88 total, 1.1 per game).
+- Phillies pitchers combine to give up 89 home runs (1.1 per game), the sixth-fewest in baseball.

+- Walker (9-3) is trying for his 10th win when he takes the mound for the Phillies in his 18th start of the season.
+He has a 3.93 ERA in 89 1/3 innings pitched, with 77 strikeouts.

-- The right-hander last appeared on Thursday against the Chicago Cubs, when he threw five innings, allowing four earned runs while giving up seven hits.
+- In his last appearance on Friday, the righty went six innings against the Chicago Cubs, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.